 Kid CuDi and Kanye West do not have nearly enough music together.

-I thought Tommy Monroe perfectly encapsulated Kid See Ghosts in his post about the album.
+I thought Tommy Monroe perfectly captured the essence of Kids See Ghosts in his post about the album.
 Here’s his summary:

 “Kid Cudi and Kanye West have been making music together for a long time.
-During that time, they have had personal problems and stitched the wounds of their relationship together; but this album is what they both needed to heal.
-Nevertheless, music is the best way Ye can express himself, and he does that smoothly on this album.
+Throughout that period, they faced personal struggles and gradually healed their relationship.
+This album is exactly what they needed for that healing process.
+For Kanye, music remains his best way to express himself, and he does so effortlessly on this record.

-Both lyrically and sonically, this album is very pleasing to listen to.
-Kanye West’s ability to express himself on songs like “Kids See Ghosts” and “Reborn” is the definition of “free thinking” — Nothing offensive, nothing alarming, and nothing that will make you want to delete his entire discography, just words from an artist who has had the time to criticize himself.
-When Kid Cudi isn’t humming or singing, he’s spitting some pretty decent bars on his verses.
-All in all, listening to this album is like hearing the stories of two best friends who have been on quite the adventure.”
+Both lyrically and sonically, the album is a pleasure to listen to.
+Kanye’s expression on tracks like “Kids See Ghosts” and “Reborn” embodies true free thinking—nothing offensive or alarming, just honest words from an artist who’s had time for self-reflection.
+When Kid Cudi isn’t humming or singing, he delivers solid verses that complement the vibe.
+Overall, listening to this album feels like hearing the stories of two best friends who have been through quite an adventure.”

 1. A Kid Named CuDi (2008)